 You set yourself up for a diversified income by putting your content as many places as possible, and repurposing content into something that can go across every platform.

 Create Your Dream Blog

-If you are looking to build your income, I created a course where I walk you through absolutely everything I have learned over the past three years to get to this point with my blog and online audience, and it is called Create Your Blog Dream.
+If you are looking to build your income, I created a course where I walk you through absolutely everything I have learned over the past four and a half years to get to this point with my blog and online audience, and it is called Create Your Blog Dream.

 In my blogging course I have 60+ video tutorials that walk you through everything from choosing brand colors, a name and a niche to tech tutorials, like getting a domain name, setting up hosting and installing WordPress.

 We talk photography tips, search engine optimization and growing an email list.
 Everything you need to be successful is there.
 There is also an exclusive private Facebook group that you can use to bounce ideas off other bloggers, grow your tribe and have your questions answered.

 No matter what your message is, whether you’re trying to grow a ministry, sell real estate or promote your handmade candle business, I truly believe that blogging and growing an online platform is the way to do just that!
 I walk you through how to grow social followings on Facebook and Instagram and how to create graphics for Pinterest to grow blog traffic.